betheden/greek-grammar/content/case_accusative.rst

 #################

-Some verbs may require two or more objects to complete the meaning because the verb requires two objects to complete the thought using a person and a thing.
+Some verbs may require two or more objects to complete the meaning because the verb requires two objects to complete the thought using a person (or persons) and/or a thing (or things).
 In this case, the translator may wish to use an implied preposition in the translation to make for a smoother translation.

 .. csv-table::  Matthew 1:21